michael-a-green/reflections/lesson_3_reflections.md

 an online backup.
 In this case you get it for free.

-Having a remote repository enables you to more easily collaborate with others (get people help you develop, document, or verify your code).
+Having a remote repository enables you to more easily collaborate with others (get people to help you develop, document, or verify your code).
 You don't have to setup your own repo server GitHub has done that for you.

 If you want to publish something to a wide audience you can do so with GitHub.
 That way